wireless-power-laboratory/komputator/README.md

 ## de komputator projekt

-An anlaytic library that even Lagrange himself would be proud.
+An analytic library that even Lagrange himself would be proud.

 ### Background